 Choosing between standard kingpin trucks (SKP) and reverse kingpin trucks (RKP) should be decided by the type of riding you wish to do on your setup.

 SKP trucks are most commonly used for street and park skateboarding because the kingpin is tucked behind the hanger (facing inwardly towards the center of the board) and doesn't interfere when grinding or preforming other coping tricks.
 They generally come in narrower sizes than RKP trucks but some companies including Gullwing and Independent offer wide SKP trucks that will fit on many longboards.
 If you want a versatile all around truck to put on your transportation cruiser board that has a low ride height and wont hold you back in the park, then these are the trucks for you.
-For more info on SKP trucks, make sure you check out our Choosing Skateboard trucks page and browse our selection of SKP Skateboard Trucks.
+For more info on SKP trucks, check out our Choosing Skateboard trucks page.

 The bushing seat of a RKP truck is one of the most important things to consider when choosing your longboard trucks.
 The bushing seat is the pocket in the center of the hanger which cradles the bushings and helps regulate the trucks ability to turn.